ethersphere/bee-docs/docs/introduction.md

 slug: /
 ---

-Hello and welcome to the swarm!
-We are very happy to have you here with us! 🐝
+Hello and welcome to Swarm! 🐝

-As soon as your Bee client is up and running you will begin to connect with peers all over the world to become a part of Swarm, a global p2p network tasked with storing and distributing all of the world's data.
+As soon as the Bee client is up and running it will begin to connect with peers all over the world to become part of Swarm, a global p2p network tasked with storing and distributing all of the world's data.

 Swarm is a decentralised data storage and distribution technology, ready to power the next generation of censorship resistant, unstoppable serverless apps.